facebookresearch/hydra/website/docs/tutorials/basic/3_config_groups.md

 title: Config groups
 sidebar_label: Config groups
 ---
-This is the most important concept in Hydra.
+This is one of the most important concepts in Hydra.

 Suppose you want to benchmark PostgreSQL and MySQL for your application.
 When running of the application, you will need either MySQL or PostgreSQL - but not both.

 The way to do this with Hydra is with a **Config group**.
-A config group is a mutually exclusive set of configuration files.
+A config group is a mutually exclusive set of configurations that are located together.

 To create a config group, create a directory. e.g. `db` to hold a file for each database configuration alternative.
 Since we are expecting to have multiple config groups, we will proactively move all the configuration files